peteroupc/peteroupc.github.io/random.md

     The PRNG's _seed length_ must be at least 64 bits and should be at least 128 bits.

     The implementation may reseed itself from time to time (using a newly generated seed as described above).
 It should do so if the PRNG's _seed length_ is less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.
--  **Speed:** The implementation should select algorithms that are reasonably fast for most applications.
+-  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the function remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
 -  **Time Complexity:** The implementation must run in amortized linear time on the size of the output array.
 -  **Thread Safety:** The implementation should be safe for concurrent use by multiple threads.
 -  **Examples:** The "`xorshift128+`" and `Lehmer128` random number generators.